App Challenge Sheets

 APRIL 16, 2013

 Recently the New Media Consortium Future of Education Conference spent a good deal of time identifying just what are 5 of the most wicked problems facing Education going forward.
+I’ve chosen a particularly trick problem – Rethinking Teaching.
 First, view the short intro presentation I’ve created with Haiku Deck.
-And here is the overview of the solution to ‘re-thinking teaching’ that I’d like to present: Throw Long, Throw Short: .
+The Paradox Of Teachers Stepping Back So Students Can Step Up.

 UNESCO series of mLearning working papers